How do we choose a division?

 In the finals, all bets are off and anything goes.

-Movements like running, push-ups, burpees or rowing?
-Yes, you have to be able to do those.
+Movements like running or burpees, and equipment like the Concept2 rower or the Assault AirBike?
+Yes, you should be able to do those.

 |Box jumps||24″||20″||24″ step-up||20″ step-up||24″||20″|